cjacker/opensource-toolchain-8051/README.md

 }
 ```

-**NOTE, every model may have special registers with special features, PLEASE READ the DATASHEET before use it!!!**
+**NOTE, every MCU model may have special registers with special features, PLEASE READ the DATASHEET before use it!!!**

 # Debugging